doitintl/SafeScrub/README.md

 Safe Scrub helps you delete the unwanted resources in your Google Cloud Platform project, leaving it clean of confusing clutter and saving you money.

+# Article
+See the article at the [DoiT](https://blog.doit-intl.com) for full details.

 ## Use case
 - It is intended for development and QA projects, where you want to start fresh at the end of the day or before a new test run.
 - It is unlikely to be useful for production projects, where you should determine the potential dependencies between components before deleting